notivae/notivae/docs/src/en/hosting/authentication/password.md

-# Authentication via Email + Password
+# Authentication via Email + Password @icon:key-round

 This guide explains how to set up password-based authentication (commonly referred to as "local auth") for your application.